 The Power of Protein

 Calories aren't the only thing you need to watch as you get older.
 Protein is important because it helps keep your muscles strong.
 You need muscles for strength and balance, as well as for everything from walking up stairs to carrying groceries.
-Protein also keeps your heart strong and boosts your immune system to keep you from getting sick.

 How Much Protein Do You Need?